for Standard Software

 hereinafter referred to as “the Customer”

 Please read the following licensing provisions (hereinafter referred to as “Licensing Provisions”) closely and carefully before you install the software.
-These Licensing Provisions apply to Standard Software in all its versions and to all
+These Licensing Provisions apply to PV*SOL, T*SOL and GeoT*SOL software in all its versions and to all

 - additional modules,